 Watching this anime may make some feel a bit sick about themselves, as the viewer takes the role of a cold-hearted scientist.
 Always observing, always looking for a reason within the madness, and stomaching the deaths and bloodshed calmly while devouring every episode.
 However, this gory anime will grab any viewer’s attention, casual or hardcore.
 A simple premise, executed with brilliance.

 MAL Rating: 7.71

 A cursed classroom, where everyone is fated to a terrible death.
 To cope with this, everyone ignored the existence of a girl in that class.
-However, with the introduction of a transfer student, things started to go wrong with this batch of students too, as it did with previous ones.
+However, with the introduction of a transfer student, things started to go wrong with students’ batch, too, as it did with previous ones.

 With incredibly gory deaths, this anime is not for the fainthearted.
-Incredibly thematic, with a slightly dull ending, it is a pretty interesting show about the selfish aspect of humans.
-With everyone worried about their own lives, and ready to kill to stay afloat, it makes for a great weekend watch.
+Incredibly thematic, with a slightly dull ending, it is a pretty interesting show about humans’ selfish aspect.
+With everyone worried about their own lives and ready to kill to stay afloat, it makes for a great weekend watch.

 14. Tokyo Ghoul

 Tokyo Ghoul has become one of the select numbers of anime that manages to catch the attention of those outside this genre of entertainment.
 Tokyo has become the feeding ground of the creatures known as ghouls, who eat human flesh to survive.
 Unbeknown to Kaneki Ken, the girl he has taken a liking to, Rize Kamishiro, is a ghoul.
 As a result, when he goes to drop her at her home, she baits him to a deserted place to eat him.
 And through sheer luck, construction items fall onto Rize and kills her.